dream-oyh/dream-oyh.github.io/src/articles/read.md

 No matter how much I appeared to have changed - how illustrious my education, how altered my appearance - I was still her.
 At best I was two people, a fractured mind.
 She was inside, and emerged whenever I crossed the threshold of my father's house.

-You could call this selfhoodd many things.
+You could call this selfhood many things.
 Transformation.
 Metamorphosis.
 Falsity.
 Betrayal. -- I called it education.
 ::: right
 ——Educated: the memoir
 :::